SuperOfficeDocs/superoffice-docs/user-guide/en/request/reply-templates/create.md

 ## Create custom layout for replies using categories

 To give each department in your company a custom layout for their correspondence, you can create reply templates with different layouts.
 Each reply template can be linked to a [category][1] representing a department.
-All outgoing replies from the categories (departments) will be merged with the department specific design.
+All outgoing replies from the categories (departments) are merged with the department specific design.

 Apart from the layout/formatting of the reply template, it must contain the following template variables to merge with the reply: